bibanon/android-development-codex/Devices/Android-Devices/HTC/HTC-Droid-Incredible/HTC-Droid-Incredible.md

 ## Sections

-* [[Bypass Verizon Activation]] - All Verizon phone must be activated before use.
+* [[Bypass Verizon Activation]] - All Verizon phones must be activated before use.
 If you don't have a Verizon contract, you have to use this exploit to escape it.
+* [[DINC Preperation]] - Get ADB up and running and obtain the needed files.
+* [[DINC Things to Know]] - You will be told to do specific actions over and over in this guide.
+Here they are for reference.

 ### Glossary

 * [[Glossary Android]]
 * [[Glossary HTC]]
-* [[DINC Preperation]] - Get ADB up and running and obtain the needed files.
-* [[DINC Things to Know]] - You will be told to do specific actions over and over in this guide.
-Here they are for reference.

 ### Unlocking